6 Author Website Tips for Success

 Blogs, by their nature, update to display the newest post on the front page of the blog.
 You can take Grisham and Jemisin’s lead here and display that content live on your home page too.
 If you do decide to blog, just make it accessible from the home page and update it regularly.

-Blogs And Beyond
+Blogs and Beyond

 Blogs can be as detailed or broad as you want—my most valuable suggestion here is to think about the kinds of readers who will visit your site and do your best to tailor the content you create around their wants and desires.